Building a New Reading of Romans 1:18–3:20

-Now, if we look back at Romans 1:18–32, we see that it suits the Teacher’s teaching way more than Paul: it is a classic Jewish denouncement of pagan idolatry and sexual immorality, with a clear judgmental undertone — which becomes clear, for example, from the unparalleled repeated use of the third person plural and the equally unparalleled long list of ‘sins’.
-This identification also explains its similarities to Wisdom of Solomon (see the top of the article), as the Teacher is probably a learned figure drawing upon other traditional Jewish texts.
-Moreover, we can see now that the talk about natural revelation (which makes the pagans inexcusable) also pertains to the Teacher, which is relevant for the next passage.
+Now, if we look back at Romans 1:18–32, we can ask the question: whose profile does it fit, Paul’s or the Teacher’s?
+It’s clear that it fits the Teacher better than Paul: it is a classic Jewish denouncement of pagan idolatry and sexual immorality, with a clear judgmental undertone — which becomes clear, for example, from the unparalleled repeated use of the third person plural and the equally unparalleled long list of ‘sins’.
+This identification also explains its similarities to the Wisdom of Solomon (see the top of the article), as the Teacher is probably a learned figure and thus able to draw upon other traditional Jewish texts.
+Moreover, we can see now that the talk about natural revelation (which makes the pagans inexcusable) also pertains to the Teacher, which is relevant to the next passage.

-But first, how can Paul write such an extended passage which does not represent his own position?
-Well, Paul gives the word first to his opponent, so to say.
+But first, if it does not reflect Paul’s position, why does Paul write it to the Romans?
+Well, Paul lets his opponent do the opening salvo, so to say.
 He lets him do his talk, which could very well be the way the Teacher preached in the synagogue or in the churches.
-The Romans would have recognised this as non-Pauline, because (1) the style and tone are very clearly distinct from the rest of the letter, and (2) Paul would have explained such matters to the one bearing and reading the letter to the Roman church.
+The Romans would have recognised this as non-Pauline, because (1) the style, tone, and content are clearly distinct from the rest of the letter, and (2) Paul would have explained such matters to the one bearing and reading the letter to the Roman church.

-Another objection might be that Paul includes a doxology in the midst of this passage (1:25) — is this insincere!?
+Another objection might be that Paul includes a doxology in the midst of this passage (1:25) — is this satirical!?
 Well, first of all, it suits the Teacher because of its reference to God as ‘Creator’ (τὸν κτίσαντα ton ktisanta); the substantive usage of κτίζω ktizō is unique to Paul.
-Secondly, because of point 2 above, it is not at all strange that the Teacher would also praise God, since he is a sincere Jew or maybe a Christian (he ‘boast[s] in God’ — 2:17).
+Secondly, because of point 5 above, it is not at all strange that the Teacher would also praise God since he is a sincere Jew or a Jewish Christian (he ‘boast[s] in God’ — 2:17).

 Step 5: Rereading 2:6–11 and Further